 SVAT models can also be classified based on their implementation of turbulent transfer within and above the canopy.
-The most common turbulence closure is the first-order flux-gradient closure or K-theory.
-Here, fluxes of a meteorological variable are calculated from the gradients of the mean of this variable and an exchange coefficient K. This simple closure scheme works well in representing the turbulent exchange above short canopies, but is limited in the correct reproduction of the turbulence structure inside tall canopies such as forests (e.g., Shaw, 1977; Denmead and Bradley, 1985).
+The most common turbulence closure is the first-order fluxgradient closure or K-theory.
+Here, fluxes of a meteorological variable are calculated from the gradients of the mean of this variable and an exchange coefficient K. This simple closure scheme works well in representing the turbulent exchange above short canopies, but is limited in the correct reproduction of the turbulence structure inside tall canopies such as forests (e.g. Shaw, 1977; Denmead and Bradley, 1985).
 Higher-order closure schemes have been developed to adequately simulate the turbulent structure and permit the simulation of second moments inside tall canopies.
-Second-order closure was proposed by Wilson and Shaw (1977) and Wilson (1988) and a third-order closure was developed by Meyers and Paw U (1986), which was successfully coupled to leaf energy balance equations and a radiative transfer model a large number of process descriptions varying in complexity, such as radiative transfer

-(Meyers and Paw U, 1987).
+Secondorder closure was proposed by Wilson and Shaw (1977) and Wilson (1988) and a third-order closure was developed by Meyers and Paw U (1986), which was successfully coupled to leaf energy balance equations and a radiative transfer model (Meyers and Paw U, 1987).
 Comparisons of these closure schemes found a similar performance of second- and third-order closure for wind speed and scalar concentration profiles as well as fluxes (Katul and Albertson, 1998; Juang et al., 2008).
 However, both closure schemes failed in reproducing the third moments close to the canopy-atmosphere interface.
+Furthermore, Pinard and Wilson (2001) showed that a first-order closure model arrived at similar results for the fundamental wind properties within a canopy as a secondorder closure model and question the theoretical superiority of a second-order model due to uncertainties of the drag coefficient in model applications.
+Also, a first-order model that accounts for non-local transport was developed by Zeng and Takahashi (2000) which proved to be able to predict wind speed and momentum stress profiles within and above several canopies.

-All SVAT models, even the ones with less complexity, require a large number of model parameters to be specified by the user, such as morphological and optical properties of the vegetation or physical properties of the soil.
+All SVAT models, even the ones with less complexity, require a large number of input parameters to be specified by the user, such as morphological and optical properties of the vegetation or physical properties of the soil.
 The more processes that are explicitly described in a SVAT model, the more parameters are needed.
 These parameters are often not easily determined, as the scale at which they are measured in the field varies, such as the leaf scale for photosynthesis parameters and the stand scale for plant morphological parameters.